mxklb/cuteproject/README.md

 -  [cuteproject.ubuntu16.04_amd64.deb](https://gitlab.com/mxklb/cuteproject/builds/artifacts/master/download?job=deploy_xenial)

 It's an example/template project with automated unit tests integration (using [catch](https://github.com/philsquared/Catch)).
 Tests are implememted in separated executabels/subdirs which get executed during compilation incrementally.
 Compilation fails if any test fails.
 This is the ideal precondition for test driven development.
 Deployable packages/installers are build by CI servers.

-Feel free to use this as starting point for your own C++ qmake project.

 ## Build Dependencies
 To succesfully build on debian based OS: